Groundwater Management Plan, SIGMA Alternative Plan, Santa Ana River Watermaster, & Imported Water Recharge Report

-Groundwater basin management goals are (1) to protect and enhance groundwater quality, (2) to protect and increase the sustainable yield of the basin in a cost-effective manner, and (3) to increase the efficiency of District operations.
+OCWD adopted its first Groundwater Management Plan in 1989.
+The lastest update was completed in 2015.
+This plan sets forth basin management goals and objectives and describes how the basin is managed.
+This includes description of basin hydrogeology, water supply monitoring programs, management and operation of recharge facilities, water quality protection and management, and natural resource and collaborative watershed programs.
+Basin management goals are (1) to protect and enhance groundwater quality, (2) to protect and increase the sustainable yield of the basin in a cost-effective manner, and (3) to increase the efficiency of District operations.

 The most current report may be viewed/downloaded below.
-For watermaster reports prior to water year 2014-2015, please submit a public records request.
+For Watermaster reports prior to water year 2016-2017, please submit a public records request.

 This report, required by a 2008 agreement the District and seven other agencies signed with the Santa Ana Regional Water Quality Control Board (Regional Water Board), presents a projection of future total dissolved solids and nitrate concentrations in the Orange County Management Zone.
 The Regional Water Board is responsible to protect the quality of surface water and groundwater in the watershed that includes the Orange County Groundwater Basin.
 Every six years, OCWD must complete a report to the Regional Water Board that evaluates future water quality conditions in the Orange County Groundwater Basin.
 This report was completed in July 2016.